-- Saute' onion in an ample-sized saucepan with extra virgin olive oil.
+- Over medium heat, in an ample-sized saucepan, sautè the onion with extra virgin olive oil.

-- When the onion turns translucent, add the diced pumpkin.
-Cook for about 10 minutes on medium fire, moving continuously.
+- When the onion is cooked through, about 3 minutes, add the squash.
+Cook for about 10 minutes, moving continuously.

-- Add vegetable broth, cover & cook for about 20 minutes with low fire.
-Season with salt & pepper.
-Add nutmeg.
+- Add the vegetable broth, cover & simmer on low heat for about 20 minutes.

-- Add cream.
-Cook 10 minutes more.
-Add thyme leaves before turning off fire.
+- Add the thyme leaves before turning off the fire.